 '''

 class Event{

 private:

 double eventTime, eventType;

 Source source;

 Activity activity; //...
 More properties

 public:

 void processEvent(){

 select EventType{

 case ArrivalEvent:

 source->newArrival(Entity); break;

 case EndofService:

-activity->endofService(Entity); break;}}
+activity->endofService(Entity) break;}}

 //...
 Additional Properties

 };

 '''

-If the user wants to add additional events (e.g., a monitor event), it would require the designer to add an appropriate data member, data methods, and then provide an additional case statement.
-Therefore, the designer has the impossible problem in anticipating every kind of event.
+If the user wants to add additional events (e.g., a monitor event), it would require the designer of the Event class to add an appropriate data member, data methods, and then provide an additional case statement.
+Therefore, the designer has the impossible problem of anticipating every kind of event any user might need.
+Extensibility through composition only allows users to create new objects out of existing ones.